 In the spring of 2000, ASC was formally organized under the sponsorship of the University College Ellsworth, which gave ASC crucial professional services (registrar, financial accounting, mentoring, and an office) in exchange for a percentage of revenues.
 During this period initial funds for an eventual endowment were raised from the community, a start-up grant was awarded by the Maine Community Foundation, and a group of volunteers created a curriculum of courses, lectures, and excursions for a "pilot" semester in the fall.

 Favorable publicity, including a front page story "above the fold" in the Bangor Daily News, attracted additional faculty and students so that by the end of the first fiscal year in June 2001, there were 282 enrollments in the 27 courses offered during the three sessions—fall, winter and spring.
 Also, two lecture series and several excursions were held as experiments.
 ASC enjoyed these immediate fiscal and programming successes because teaching and administration were almost entirely carried out by volunteers, fees were adequate, and space for classes was provided gratis by nine local non-profit organizations, known as the ASC "site partners."
-In subsequent years, site partners have received a modest annual cash gift from ASC.
+In subsequent years, non-profit site partners have received a modest annual cash gift from ASC.

 Achievements & Challenges

 The achievements of a growing operating surplus, a modest flow of donations, and a steady level of programs continued for three more years.
 By June of 2004, the endowment was nearing $10,000, and membership grew to more than 250 from the initial 110 who had joined in 2000.
 Also in these four years, ASC had offered 99 courses with an enrollment of 1,377 students.
 Recognition of ASC's success came from the United Way of Eastern Maine and WLBZ in their "2 Those Who Care" community service award, which ASC President, James Clunan, received in October 2004.